The Face (British TV series) season 1

 The Face Season 1 is the first season of a British reality television modeling competition series, based upon the American version with the same format.
-This series follows three supermodel coaches, Caroline Winberg, Erin O'Connor, and Naomi Campbell as they compete with each other to find 'the face' of Max Factor, one of the leading beauty retailers in the United Kingdom.
+This series follows three supermodel coaches, Caroline Winberg, Erin O'Connor, and Naomi Campbell as they compete with each other to find 'the face' of Max Factor, one of the leading cosmetics brands in the United Kingdom.
 The series premiered on 30 September 2013, on Sky Living.

 Casting

 Aspiring contestants for the show had to pre-register themselves online and were encouraged to attend open casting calls or send in a video and application.
 The show required all contestants to be 18 years old and over at the time of auditioning in order to be eligible for the program.
 Contestants from any country around the world could apply, as long as they had all the required documentation in order to remain in the United Kingdom for the duration of the series.
 Those with experience as a model must not have been in any national campaign within the last five years.